-The Belonging Network (TBN) programs prove that, in many cases, there are people in a child’s existing network who are willing to adopt the child.
+The Belonging Network programs prove that, in many cases, there are people in a child’s existing network who are willing to adopt the child.
 Social workers Kirsty Stormer and Anne Melcombe explain how these programs work.

 Ed.
 Note: Two of the Belonging Network’s social workers are funded by the Dave Thomas Foundation for Adoption through their Wendy’s Wonderful Kids program; one of those recruiters is Kirsty Stormer.
 Anne Melcombe is not currently with the Belonging Network.